 November 3, 2009

 Congress has again pushed back a decision on the timeline for the transportation bill.
 All transportation programs have been extended one more time, at FY2009 funding levels, until December 18, 2009.
 There continues to be disagreement between the House and the Senate about the best way of proceeding on a long-term transportation bill.
-The Safe Routes to School National Partnership is using this delay to ensure that Members of Congress know the value of Safe Routes to School.
+The Safe Routes Partnership is using this delay to ensure that Members of Congress know the value of Safe Routes to School.

 - During October, three more Senators [Sens.
 Nelson (D-FL), Klobuchar (D-MN), and Wyden (D-OR)] joined S. 1156, the Safe Routes to School Program Reauthorization bill.
 Please – keep contacting your Senators to ask them to cosponsor so we can continue to expand support for this important bill.